AriFordsham/GHCWiki/simd.md

 We are interested in the SIMD vector instructions on current and future generations of CPUs.
 This includes SSE and AVX on x86/x86-64 and NEON on ARM chips (targets like GPUs or FPGAs are out of scope for this project).
 These SIMD vector instruction sets are broadly similar in the sense of having relatively short vector registers and operations for various sizes of integer and/or floating point operation.
 In the details however they have different capabilities and different vector register sizes.

 We therefore want a design for SIMD support in GHC that will let us efficiently exploit current vector instructions but a design that is not tied too tightly to one CPU architecture or generation.
 In particular, it should be possible to write portable Haskell programs that use SIMD vectors.
-This implies that we need fallbacks for cases where certain types or operations are not supported directly in hardware.

 On the other hand, we want to be able to write programs for maximum efficiency that exploit the native vector sizes, preferably while remaining portable.
 For example, algorithms on large variable length vectors are in principle agnostic about the size of the primitive vector operations.